wagtail/wagtail/docs/core_components/pages/theory.rst

             return events

 This example makes sure to limit the returned objects to pieces of content which make sense, specifically ones which have been published through Wagtail's admin interface (``live()``) and are children of this node (``descendant_of(self)``).
-By setting a ``subpage_types`` class property in your model, you can specify which models are allowed to be set as children, and by settings a ``parent_page_types`` class property, you can specify which models are allowed to parent certain children.
+By setting a ``subpage_types`` class property in your model, you can specify which models are allowed to be set as children, and by setting a ``parent_page_types`` class property, you can specify which models are allowed to be parents of this page model.
 Wagtail will allow any ``Page``-derived model by default.
 Regardless, it's smart for a parent model to provide an index filtered to make sense.

 Leaves